afoley587/secure-me/README.md

 }
 ```

-Of course, dont store anything super sensitive in Git, but I think its okay
+Of course, don't store anything super sensitive in Git, but I think its okay
 for these demonstrative purposes!

-Now, let's go through a helper script to build or database for us:
+Now, let's go through a helper script to build our database for us:

 First, we import some libraries and set some globally usable
 variables:

-  * DATA_PATH - Path to our data directory
+  * `DATA_PATH` - Path to our data directory
-  * DB_SALT - A salt to hash passwords with
+  * `DB_SALT` - A salt to hash passwords with
-  * DB_PATH - The database path
+  * `DB_PATH` - The database path

 ```python
 # generate_db.py